mhyllander/gpg-bridge-wsl2-ruby/README.md

     -h, --help                       Prints this help
 ```

-## Example bash helper functions
+## Example bash/zsh/sh helper functions

-Unpack the release file to a directory accessible from WSL.
+Unpack the release file to a suitable location in the Windows filesystem
+that is reachable from both Windows and WSL.
 Edit the PATHS section in the [`gpgbridge_helper.sh`](gpgbridge_helper.sh)
 file (or set the variables before sourcing the file.)